camunda-community-hub/spring-zeebe/README.md

 ```
 Using Maven profiles you can also [switch the test dependencies based on the available Java version](https://github.com/camunda-community-hub/camunda-8-process-solution-template/commit/128be0ead988404c5c746ae96b47fe1138bf2a83).

-Then you need to startup the test engine in your test case by adding `@ZeebeSpringTest`
+Then, start up the test engine in your test case by adding `@ZeebeSpringTest`

 ```java
 @SpringBootTest